Toggle Location Modal

 4. Immunoglobulin D (IgD) Myeloma: It is a rare type that only affects 1% to 2% of people with myeloma.
 Men below 60 are at a higher risk of getting it.

-5. Immunoglobulin E (IgE) Myeloma: This is the rarest form of multiple myeloma that tends to be aggressive.
+5. Immunoglobulin E (IgE) Myeloma: This is the rarest form that tends to be aggressive.
 IgE quickly progresses to plasma cell leukaemia or spreads outside the bone marrow.

-7. Monoclonal Gammopathy of Undetermined Significance or MGUS: Multiple myeloma almost always starts as a relatively non-cancerous condition known as MGUS.
+7. Monoclonal Gammopathy of Undetermined Significance or MGUS: It almost always starts as a relatively non-cancerous condition known as MGUS.
 It involves M proteins in the blood.

-8. Smouldering Multiple Myeloma (SMM): This is a precancerous form of multiple myeloma where more abnormal plasma cells are present in the bone marrow, but patients do not exhibit significant symptoms.
+8. Smouldering Multiple Myeloma (SMM): This is a precancerous form in which more abnormal plasma cells are present in the bone marrow, but patients do not exhibit significant symptoms.

-Smouldering multiple myeloma may progress to active myeloma over time.
+Smouldering may progress to active myeloma over time.
 About 50% of patients with SMM will be diagnosed with myeloma after five years.

 Multiple Myeloma Stages